PrasadKumbre/Expense_Tracker_System/README.md

 ### Transaction Details:
 - Tap any transaction in the list to view more details.
-- You can update or delete transactions from this screen.
+- You can update transactions from this screen.

-### Filters:
-- Use the category filters to view transactions of specific types (e.g., Food, Transport, Income).

 ### Secure Login:
 - The app requires users to log in with a secure username and password to access their data.